membrane-systems/PCAlipids/manual.md

 * -sf \<time in ps> - start frame for reading the trajectory
 * -ef \<time in ps> - end frame for reading the trajectory

-'covar' - principal component analysis
+l. 'covar' - principal component analysis

 **Description**: Carry out the PCA of the concatenated trajectory.